- Fee assured

 2. University College of London in 2014.

-I am a senior clinic tutor at the British College of Osteopathic Medicine where I have been teaching since 2001.
-I have taught a number of different subjects ranging from anatomical studies to diagnostic reasoning and clinical skills.
-Being in the teaching environment, I feel that I have been fortunate to work with a diverse group of Osteopaths and students affording me a multi-faceted Osteopathic approach.
+Since 2001, I have been a tutor at the British College of Osteopathic Medicine teaching subjects ranging from anatomical studies to diagnostic reasoning and clinical skills.
+Being in the teaching environment, I have been fortunate to work with a diverse group of Osteopaths and students affording me a multi-faceted Osteopathic approach.

-I continue to hone my skills by attending postgraduate Osteopathic and Performing Arts courses alongside the practical experience gained by treating a wide range of musculoskeletal problems on a daily bases.
+I continue to hone my skills by attending postgraduate Osteopathic and Performing Arts courses alongside the practical experience gained by treating a wide range of musculoskeletal problems.

 Contact me at Shades Clinic at 382 Uxbridge Road, Ealing common 0208 752 0569.